 Shrine Temple was chartered by the Imperial

-Council Ancient Arabic Order Nobles of the Mystic Shrine, later to be renamed Shriners International, in 1888.
+Council Ancient Arabic Order Nobles of the Mystic Shrine (currently known as Shriners International) in 1888.
 Ararat was the 38th Shrine Temple

 to be granted a charter.